Monthly "Stamp News" Market Tipster Column

 Heavy grade archival art paper, and 280 large A4 sized pages.
 Key stamps often have an entire page of detailed background detail and description devoted to them.
 The foreword itself is a fascinating read!

 Copious write up on every lot.
 A reference treasure trove for decades to come.
 The COLOUR match on this catalogue is the best I have ever seen for Kangaroos.
 From anyone, anywhere.
 Absolutely perfect in my professional opinion.
 The ACSC of course has as its major weakness that it is monocolour.
 This volume is a "must buy" if for no other reason that that - you get 100% accurate COLOUR reference for every key Kangaroo stamp.

-I have just FIVE copies left from the cartons I ordered, and mine also comes with a copy of the lavish 16 page colour brochure detailing and summarising the sale - itself an expensive A4 production, and of course I include a complete prices realised list.
+I have just one copy left from the many cartons I ordered, and flew back home with from New York, and mine also comes with a copy of the lavish 16 page colour brochure detailing and summarising the sale - itself an expensive A4 production, and of course I include a complete prices realised list.

 Indeed, buyers from me get a world exclusive.
 When these 16 page fancy souvenirs were first printed, the printer screwed up and the high gloss front cover was a mess.
 He left a wide ugly, raggy, "tidemark" around the Imprint block of 4 £1 Kangaroo depicted many times original size on the front cover - that sold for $A265,395.00.

 Printer refused to re-print them, as the cost was $6,000 to do that.
 He said stamp collectors were far too fussy and: "who really would notice it anyway."
 He was in the end forced to re-print, most reluctantly, which held the magazine mail out by a week.
 The printer's sales rep was sacked who approved the cover based on it looking "OK".
 They all went back to printer to be pulped.